ibexa/documentation-developer/docs/api/rest_api_authentication.md

 ## Session based Authentication

 The sessions are only created to re-authenticate the user (and perform authorization) and not to hold session state in the service.
-Because of that we consider this method to support AJAX based applications even if this approach violates the principles of RESTful services.
+Because of that, we consider this method supports AJAX based applications even if it violates the principles of RESTful services.

 For more information, see [REST API authentication introduction](general_rest_usage.md#rest-api-authentication).